 There are a lot of various types of payments schemes:

 - for smaller projects, you can ask for 50% in advance, and 50% after the delivery

 - for a larger project, you can ask for 30% in advance, additional 30% during the project, and 40% after the delivery

 This part correlates with your agency’s cash flow and finance.
 In my opinion, it’s always better to split the payment.

 The payment is made in two parts:

 - Creation of a front page and one subpage is paid 50% in advance, and the other 50% upon completion of the project.
-Also, all additions (domains, certificates, plugins) that are not included in the price, have to be paid.
+Also, all additions (domains, certificates, plugins) not included in the price, have to be paid as well.

 - Development period is defined in the offer

 - Delays are possible if no payment has been made in due time or certain materials have not been delivered to us